 Want to indulge in more of Brett’s simple vegan recipes?
 Pick up your own copy of What Vegans Eat.

 Reprinted with permission from What Vegans Eat by Brett Cobley, Harper Collins, 2018.
-Photo credit: Andrew Burton.
-Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan.
+Photos by Zhoro Apostolov for World of Vegan, all rights reserved.